Select and Move

 - Selection Bounding Box: the Anchor Point will be computed in relation to the global bounding box of the entire selection

-- Composition: the Anchor Point will be calculated according to the Composition format
+- Composition: the Anchor Point will be calculated according to the composition format

 Info